24 Apr 2026

 Real estate typically has low liquidity, as the sales process can be time-consuming.

 Private investments are usually the least liquid — in such cases, capital may be inaccessible for several years.
+This category includes investments in start-ups (startup equity), private equity funds, investments in non-publicly traded companies, and in some cases long-term crowdfunding projects.

 Liquidity and investment term